la2050/challenge/faqs.markdown

 Videos can also help quickly articulate your project or your organization’s mission.
 To include a video, first upload the video to a place like [YouTube](https://www.youtube.com/) or [Vimeo](https://vimeo.com/), and then include the URL for the video with your application.

 Applicants should not expect to be able to revise their applications after the submission date.

-Your application goes through a moderation process, and will show up on the site if it is approved.
-If we have questions about your application, we will be in touch.

 Read [the application and scorecard](https://drive.google.com/drive/u/0/folders/1sKLxEqY0AMN1xpwgTKUIv-6d03puPkm4) to get a more precise idea of what we want to see.